The top 4 e-learning authoring tools, a full comparison

 Not sure which e-learning authoring tool is the right one for your organization?
 We’ve compared Easygenerator, iSpring, Articulate 360, Adobe Captivate to help you find out.

-You are looking for an e-learning authoring tool that will help you execute your learning strategy and realize your goals.
-But with the different sorts of e-learning software solutions out there, it can be hard to discover what suits your organization’s, project’s, and learners’ needs best.
+You are looking for an e-learning content authoring tool that will help you execute your learning strategy and realize your goals.
+But with the different sorts of e-learning content creation tools out there, it can be hard to discover what suits your organization’s, project’s, and learners’ needs best.
 Should you get a complex solution with many possibilities or an easy-to-use tool without unnecessary bells and whistles?
 And in the case of the latter, what type of subscription is best?
 Worry no more.
 This e-learning authoring software comparison and tour through the best online training software landscape is here to help you out.
-You will find out the difference between the top tools for learning: Easygenerator, iSpring, Articulate 360, and Adobe Captivate.
+You will find out the difference between the top e-learning content creation tools: Easygenerator, iSpring, Articulate 360, and Adobe Captivate.
 That knowledge will help you make the right decision.

 Easygenerator at a glance

-Let’s first zoom in on our training authoring software.
+Let’s first zoom in on our content authoring tool.
 Easygenerator is an e-learning authoring tool that focuses on ease of use.
 Anyone who creates online training with it should be able to do so in little time.

 But Easygenerator isn’t just here to keep the threshold low and give L&D a great experience making learning content.
 The e-learning authoring tool allows subject-matter experts to create training too.
 We call that Employee-generated Learning, which is our home-grown approach to creating e-learning.
 It encourages employees to capture and share their knowledge.
 After all, they are business experts.
 Creating e-learning content this way is cheap, fast, and very scalable.
 It expands the capacity of L&D, enabling them to fulfill more learning needs than with any other approach.
 Also, it lets employees learn at the speed of business, keeps knowledge within the company, and helps distribute content across the organization efficiently.